 TF > Oh there are so many areas of the show that I didn’t get a chance to visit but it’s so much to take in.
 I would have liked to have spent more time with designers overall.
 It would be nice to have more opportunities for collaboration among designers at NeoCon.
 The show floors are great but nothing beats talking directly to designers about what they are seeing, how they are designing spaces for corporate, healthcare, hospitality and other industries.

-DR > I agree, Amy, it’s always difficult to find time for some of the smaller spaces as the larger exhibitors, with permanent spaces, tend to consume a lot of time with the product innovations and technologies.
+DR > It's challenging to find time for some of the smaller spaces as the larger exhibitors, with permanent spaces, tend to consume a lot of time with the product innovations and technologies.
 But it’s in the smaller spaces where you get to see a germ of an idea, or a startup, and that’s really exciting too.

 POV > Thanks everyone for participating in this wrap up discussion about NeoCon 2017.

-If you have any questions about your next design project, please let us know if we can be of service to you by letting us know at email@example.com.
+If you have any questions about your next design project, please reach out to info@NDP.agency.